deepakajaylinux/testpage/docs/source/apacheconf.rst

  * The module assists the end user in installing and managing the configuration of Apache.
  * While installing the Apache tool, the end user can design and manage the configuration as per their requirement using this module.
  * If it founds the configuration already exists it will overwrite the existing one.
+ * It is well-to-do in Cent OS and as well as in Ubuntu.
+ * The parameters used in declaration is not case sensitive, which is an added advantage.